ben-marino/sociallyfed-ai-workflow/docs/WORKFLOW_GUIDE.md

 - Bug fixes
 - Documentation
 - Refactoring
-- Performance optimization
+- Performance optimisation

 **Example Prompts**:
 ```
 "Implement the PatternDiscoveryService following the specification in DEVELOPMENT_PLAN_2024-10-28.md"

-"Write comprehensive tests for the JournalEncryption feature ensuring edge cases are covered"
+"Write comprehensive tests for the JournalEncryption feature, ensuring edge cases are covered"

 "Refactor the PyramidAnalysis module to improve performance for large datasets"
 ```